 Combined with the fact that proper tracking pixels/tags have some sort of enhanced conversion based on personal details, IP address and browser name, ad platforms can get a very good picture of click-through and view-through conversions if they occur in the short window while the cookie is available, or the advertiser has attributed them to the click and first-party cookie and sent these data to the conversion API, or was attributed via enhanced conversion details.

-Although browsers have put restrictions on third-party cookies, tracking technology has adapted and still allows for accurate tracking of user behaviour for ad platforms, even if it is within a limited window of time.
+Although browsers have put restrictions on third-party cookies, tracking technology has adapted and still allows for accurate tracking of user behavior for ad platforms, even if it is within a limited window of time.
 This is possible through the use of first-party cookies and enhanced conversion details, allowing ad platforms to continue to build precise interest profiles and measure the success of their campaigns.

 Learn more about how Able CDP helps advertisers to attribute conversions to the first-party cookies and send them to Google Analytics 4, Facebook Conversions API, Google Ads API and TikTok Events API.